sageserpent-open/NTestCaseBuilder/README.markdown

 This is a .NET library that generates sets of test cases, for use by parameterised tests.

+Think of it as being a DSL for making 'object mothers', whose generated data can be used as test cases (or for any other purpose, for that matter).

 Each test case is built up progressively from smaller pieces of data that are combined together.

 The smallest pieces are referred to as 'test variables'.
 Each test variable is constrained to take values from its own set of allowed 'levels'.